Trusted Law Firm Fighting Against DUI and OUI Charges

 What happens if I am later charged with driving on a suspended license but did not know about the suspension?

 The state government will mail notice of your driver’s license suspension to your last known address.
-“I never received it” is no defense as long as notification was properly mailed.
+“I never received it” is no defense as long as the notification was properly mailed.
 The general attitude is that since you knew that you refused to submit to a chemical test, you should have known that your driver’s license would be suspended.

 Do I have a defense if the officer failed to “read me my rights” after my arrest?